suurjaak/grepros/README.md

 Can also look for specific values in specific message fields only.

 By default, matches are printed to console.
-Additionally, matches can be written to a bagfile, or published to live topics.
+Additionally, matches can be written to a bagfile or as HTML/CSV/SQLite, or published to live topics.

 Supports both ROS1 and ROS2.
-ROS environment variables need to be set.
+ROS environment variables need to be set, at least `ROS_VERSION`.

-Grepping from or publishing to ROS1 live topics requires ROS master to be running.
+Using ROS1 live topics requires ROS master to be running.

+Using ROS2 requires Python packages for message types to be available in path;
+in ROS1 messages can be grepped even if the packages are not available.

 [![Screenshot](https://raw.githubusercontent.com/suurjaak/grepros/media/th_screen.png)](https://raw.githubusercontent.com/suurjaak/grepros/media/screen.png)